 Contact Sherayzen Law Office for Legal Help With Delinquent FBARs

-If you have undisclosed offshore accounts and have not filed the FBARs for prior years, contact Sherayzen Law Office for legal help with your voluntary disclosure NOW.
+If you have undisclosed offshore accounts and have not filed the FBARs for prior years, contact Sherayzen Law Office for legal help with your voluntary disclosure.
 Our experienced international tax law firm will thoroughly analyze your case, estimate your FBAR liabilities, propose a comprehensive solution plan and implement it (including preparation of all legal and tax forms).
-Throughout the entire process, our attorneys will rigorously represent your interests during IRS negotiations.
+Throughout the entire process, Mr. Sherayzen will rigorously represent your interests during IRS negotiations.